-- Corporate Governance: Board, Pay, Ownership & Control, Accounting Practices - Corporate Behavior: Business Ethics, Tax Transparency practices include source management, structures, employee relations, remuneration of staff and tax compliance.
-Governance is evaluated for all issuers based on data from a variety of sources, including but not limited to, ESG data providers (currently MSCI and/or Sustainalytics), company reports, and direct communication.
+• Corporate Governance: Board, Pay, Ownership & Control, Accounting Practices practices include source management, structures, employee relations, remuneration of staff and tax compliance. not limited to, ESG data providers (currently MSCI and/or Sustainalytics), company reports, and direct communication.
 The Investment Manager believes long term value creation is dependent on good corporate governance practices, therefore all investment decisions incorporate governance considerations.
 A research based approach of evaluating material corporate governance and corporate behavior factors is used to assess good governance standards and includes the documentation of the potential impact to the investment thesis.
 An issuer is deemed to have poor governance if the analysis reveals a misalignment between governance practices and the ability to sustain long term shareholder value creation.
 Issuers categorized as having poor governance practices are inconsistent with the strategy's investment philosophy and should in principle result in divestment.